pfgray/paulgray.net/src/pages/2018-08-30---chainable-components/chainable-components.md

 ## The Essence of reusable React components

 The essence of HOCs and Render Props is to provide a value, and abstract the process of producing and maintaining that value.
-Take this `WithAuthentication` render prop for example:
+Take this `js±WithAuthentication` render prop for example:

 ```jsx
 <WithAuthentication>